Brow Lift (Browplasty) Surgery Cost and Procedure Guide

 - Improve the confidence patients have with their physical appearance

-It is important to remember that a brow lift focuses on the area of the forehead.
-While a brow lift will restore a more youthful appearance to the forehead, there are some issues this procedure will not address.
+It is important to remember that a browplasty focuses on the area of the forehead.
+Therefore, while a brow lift will restore a more youthful appearance to the forehead, there are some issues this procedure will not address.
 These include:

 - Sagging of the eyelid.